pombase/canto_tutorial/docs/genotype_management.md

 ### Creating single-locus genotypes

 * To create a genotype with a deletion allele, click on `Deletion`.
-* To create a genotype where the expression level of the wild-type allele is altered, click on `Other Genotype` and select `wild type` as `allele type`.
+* To create a genotype where the expression level of the wild-type allele is altered (e.g. overexpression), click on `Other Genotype` and select `wild type` as `allele type`.
 Then select the expression level.
 * For others, click on `Other Genotype`, then:
     * First, check if the allele you want to use already exist by writing its name on the `Allele name` text box.
 If you find it, click on it, and the allele details will be imported from PomBase.
     * Otherwise, create a new allele: